Blog > Articles > Food & beverage

 ✅ Reshape your menu

 Today’s food preferences go beyond taste and convenience.
-Consumers prioritize health, sustainability, and transparency, so you’ll want to be open about your sourcing and nutritional value.
+Consumers prioritize health, sustainability, and transparency, so be open about your sourcing and nutritional value.

 Highlighting the connection between locally sourced products, nutrient-dense foods, and plant-based proteins can drive interest from vegetarians and non-vegetarians alike.
 Pair these factors with competitive pricing to provide value-based options for conscious consumers.